Kilthunox/-run/README.md

 # Install
-1. Move the newly compiled run.64 executable to where you want the application to live in it's own directory.
+1. Move the newly compiled run executable to where you want the application to live in it's own directory.
 ```
-mv run.64 ~/Applications/run/run
+mv run ~/Applications/run/run
 ```

 2. Expose the `run` directory to `PATH` in the `.bashrc` file.